bparanj/crystal/security/linux/spool.md

 ### References:

-- **"Advanced Programming in the UNIX Environment" by W. Richard Stevens and Stephen A. Rago**: This book provides a comprehensive overview of Unix system programming, including concepts like spooling.
+- **"Advanced Programming in the UNIX Environment" by W. Richard Stevens and Stephen A. Rago**: This book provides a comprehensive overview of Unix system programming,  concepts like spooling.
-- **The Linux Documentation Project**: Offers detailed guides and documentation on various aspects of Linux, including system administration tasks like spooling.
+- **The Linux Documentation Project**: Offers detailed guides and documentation on various aspects of Linux,  system administration tasks like spooling.
-- **"Unix and Linux System Administration Handbook" by Evi Nemeth, Garth Snyder, Trent R. Hein, and Ben Whaley**: A practical guide that covers system administration topics, including spooling.
+- **"Unix and Linux System Administration Handbook" by Evi Nemeth, Garth Snyder, Trent R. Hein, and Ben Whaley**: A practical guide that covers system administration topics,  spooling.